micmejia/bible-dump/NKJV/Luke/Luke 5.md

 I have not come to call _the_ righteous, but sinners, to repentance." ## Jesus Is Questioned About Fasting

 ###### 33
-Then they said to Him, "Why[^f] do the disciples of John fast often and make prayers, and likewise those of the Pharisees, but Yours eat and drink?"
+Then they said to Him, "Why do the disciples of John fast often and make prayers, and likewise those of the Pharisees, but Yours eat and drink?"

 ###### 34
 And He said to them, "Can you make the friends of the bridegroom fast while the bridegroom is with them?